dy/templize/README.md

 ### Tables

-Due to HTML quirk in table parsing, table fields should be wrapped as comment:
+Due to HTML quirk in table parsing, table fields should be wrapped into comment:

 ```html
 <table>